TSandfeld/02805_imdb.github.io/Website.md

 ![Genre Graph](./images/genre_graph.png)

+For each community we have plottet the genres in that community as a pie chart.

 ![Community genres](./images/genre_com_piecharts_2.png)

 As you can see, most communities in our network consist of multiple genres which tells us that generally speaking actors do not tend to be one-sided considering the film genres they are in.